Dahrealdude/Furniture-website/README.md

-In this project , I created a responsive coffee shop using html, css and Javascript.
+In this project , I created a responsive coffee shop using Html, Css and Javascript.